-- When selecting R2 stags based on an evaluation of velvet or Trophy head, the thicker the better: thick, multi-tynes are normally above-average velvet stags.
+- When selecting R2 stags based on an evaluation of heads, the thicker the better: thick, multi-tynes are normally above-average velvet stags.

 - In the R2 stags’ second winter, same guidance applies as to weaner stag wintering, except do not winter in as large a mob: a mob size of 100-120 is preferable to avoid stress and a tail end.
 Obviously winter weather plays a large part in feed availability and wastage.

 - Bring R2 stags off winter feed by mid-September if possible; alternatively you can leave on winter feed until first buttons drop, which is around late September in South Island although earlier in the North Island.
 Shift onto top quality pasture and supplements.

 - Sort 2 year-old stags into groups of early, medium and late velvet removal.
 It pays to do this before velvet is much longer than the brow tyne to avoid damage.
 Mob into group sizes as noted above, dependent on yard facilities, to avoid any damaged velvet.

 - To avoid having a lot of small groups of 2 year-old stags, they can be sorted into their velvetting groups when the first 2 year-olds are velveted.
 However, it is imperative to break the numbers down to manageable lots before yarding to avoid damaging velvet.

 - Avoid mixing mobs of stags once in full velvet as this can cause fighting and velvet damage.